What are the types of non-Hodgkin lymphoma?

 B-cell lymphocyte white blood cells are affected.
 B-cells are made in your bone marrow and make antibodies to fight infection.

-T-cell lymphocyte white blood cells are affected.
+T-cell lymphocytes are affected.
 T-cells are made in your thymus gland behind your breastbone and help your immune system fight infection and disease in other ways.
-T-cell lymphomas are rare and mainly affect children and young adults.
+T-cell lymphomas are rare.

 Low-grade and high-grade lymphomas